jlcafferata/altran/README.md

 Altran

-Responsive application made with Angular 1.6, which interacts with local data or with data from a remote URL.
+Responsive web application made with Angular 1.6, which interacts with local data or with data from a remote URL.

 The project has all the necessary resources packaged for its operation, including the data that is accessed (data.json).